-Any currency can also drop from random mobs you kill.
+Any of the new Currencies can also drop from random mobs you kill doing any content.

-Note, all 7.0 gear will require Medal of Commendation and Aquatic Resource Matrix plus the currency from the given content you run.
-Both of these currencies are used to upgrade existing gear from the gear path you are doing whether it is dropped from content or caches or bought from a vendor.
+Note: all 7.0 gear will require Medal of Commendation and Aquatic Resource Matrix plus the currency from the given content you run to upgrade.
+Both of these currencies are used to upgrade existing gear from the gear path you are doing whether it is dropped from content, caches or bought directly from a vendor.

 - Personal Conquest Reward: 200